Crossroadsman/ServerAdmin/RunningProcessWhenDisconnected.md

 There are three most commonly suggested solutions to this issue:

-- launch the process you want to keep alive with **Screen**;
+- launch the process you want to keep alive with **Screen** or **Tmux**;
 - launch the process with the `nohup` command;
 - launch the process with Bash's builtin `disown`.

-### Screen ###
+### Screen/Tmux ###

 #### Why? ####

-- Screen is a very comprehensive tool that can keep the process alive and much more.
+- Screen and Tmux are very comprehensive tools that can keep the process alive and much more.

 #### Why not? ####

-- Screen may be overkill if the only goal is to keep a process alive when a VPS disconnects;
+- They may be overkill if the only goal is to keep a process alive when a VPS disconnects;
 - Needs to be installed on most systems.

 #### How ####